Presidential transition of Barack Obama: Cabinet and top advisors

 There was one withdrawal, New Mexico Governor Bill Richardson, whom Obama had named Secretary of Commerce.
 Richardson's administration was, at the time, the subject of a federal corruption probe; while maintaining that his administration was responsible for no wrongdoing, he withdrew so as to prevent a lengthy confirmation process from hindering the work of the U.S. Department of Commerce.
 The position was filled by Gary Locke.

-Obama named Tim Kaine as new chairman of the Democratic National Committee, replacing Howard Dean who has clashed with Obama and his advisors in the past.
+Obama named Tim Kaine as new chairman of the Democratic National Committee, replacing Howard Dean (who had clashed with Obama and his advisors in the past).
 Kaine served concurrently as Governor of Virginia until his term ended in January 2010.